 Lil' Free Farmstand

-We invite you to join a growing list of "Gardeners that Give" that are sharing their extra veggies to build a more resilient community!!
+We invite you to join a growing list of community members that are sharing their extra veggies to build a more resilient community!!

-We are seeking nice sturdy shelf-stable veggies like tomatoes, squash, potatoes, onions, garlic, peppers, eggplant, carrots, green beans, cucumbers, zucchini, etc. Grow em', buy em' or donate and we'll get them to families that need em'!
+Grow em', buy em', donate em' and we'll get them to families that need em'!

-* For a full list of helpful veggies see PDF link at the bottom of the page
+* For a full list of sturdy veggies see PDF here.

 How it works?